ReleaseStandard/ScriptManager/README.md

 ## Documentation
-Everthing is on the [wiki](https://github.com/ReleaseStandard/ScriptManager/wiki).
+Everything is on the [wiki](https://github.com/ReleaseStandard/ScriptManager/wiki).

 ## Donation
 ```bash